ErickKS/ErickKS/README.md

-### Olá!
-Eu me chamo Erick Kuwahara e sou Desenvolvedor Front-End
+### Hi!
+My name is Erick Kuwahara and I'm a Front End Developer

 <br>